 - Private companies higher up in the chain (processors, wholesalers, retailers) are mostly not involved in the programs

-- The interventions of the organisations are very fragmented across many chains, areas, and no organisation works with all actors in the chain.
+- The interventions of the organizations are very fragmented across many chains, areas, and no organization works with all actors in the chain.

 - There is a lack of facilitation of cooperation between actors in the chain

 - There is a strong preference for building physical infrastructure (buildings, roads, markets)

 - Knowledge on how public infrastructure should be managed is often lacking; it is generally unclear who will use, manage and pay for usage and maintenance of buildings and other infrastructure once built

 - Donors and NGOs have the tendency to become actors in the chain, rather than supporting economic actors to develop and fill gaps in the value chain.
 For example, instead of buying and selling animal feed, donors should be supporting private companies to supply these inputs